Abhinov21/Abhinov21/README.md

 - 👋 Hi, I’m @Abhinov
-- 👀 I’m interested in competitive programming and cyber security
+- 👀 I’m interested in competitive programming and web development
 - 🌱 I’m currently learning competitive programming
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me abhinov2144@gmail.com